Islander 24

-The Islander 24 is an American sailboat that was designed by Joseph McGlasson and first built in 1961.
+The Islander 24 is an American sailboat first built in 1961.

 The Islander 24 is a fiberglass development of the wooden-hulled Catalina Islander.
 The design was developed into the Islander 24 Bahama in 1964.

 Development

 McGlasson approached Glas Laminates to build a version of his wooden Catalina Islander in fiberglass.
 The mold was created by using the hull of one of the wooden boats and the resulting fiberglass boats retained the distinctive wooden board imprints from the mold.
 The Islander 24 features a trunk cabin, but the raised deck Islander 24 Bahama version proved a bigger commercial success and the Islander 24 had a relatively short production run.

 Production

 The design was built by McGlasson Marine/Islander Yachts in the United States from 1961 to 1967, but it is now out of production.

 Design

-The Islander 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by Joseph McGlasson, the Islander 24 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a spooned raked stem, a raised transom, a keel-mounted rudder controlled by a tiller and a fixed fin keel.
 It displaces 4200 lb and carries 1600 lb of lead ballast.

 The boat has a draft of 3.40 ft with the standard keel fitted.

 The design has a hull speed of 5.99 kn.